OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_Catalog_2.0.md

 Under **Tiles Taxonomy Levels Launcher**, one can influence the appearance of the tiles of the microsites.

 The **Learning Resources Card display** controls which metadata should be displayed on the card of the start page.
-This metadata must be filled in in the respective learning resource under 'Settings > Metadata'.
+This metadata must be filled in in the respective learning resource under `Settings > Metadata`.

 ![Course card administration Options](assets/course-card-admin.jpg){class="lightbox"}

 ### Management of catalog V2

 Catalogue V2 is fed from the subject taxonomy, who can be administrated  under `Administration > Taxonomy`.
-Users with the role [learning resource manager](../../manual_user/area_modules/coaching_linienvorgesetzte.md) and administrator can manage the keywording via the menu.
+Users with the role [learning resource manager](../../manual_user/basic_concepts/Roles_Rights.md) and administrator can manage the keywording via the menu.
 Clicking takes you to the subjects.
 There you can select the current taxonomy, create and import new taxonomy levels and also delete levels.

 Deleting levels only deletes the keywording, not any linked learning resources.
 Once deleted, a learning resource no longer appears in the catalog.